-The house / apartment / room must be rented legally, which means registered at the competent authorities at applicant’s destination country.
+The house/apartment/room must be rented legally, which means registered at the competent authorities at the applicant’s destination country.
 The agreement must be signed by both the landlord and the renter.

 Accommodation Proof for Backpackers

-If you have to obtain visas in order to visit the countries you are planning to travel to backpacking, then you must know that visas are not backpacker friendly.
-The consulate or embassy will insist for you to show a proof of accommodation, and they will not accept a reasoning as “I will rent a car, and sleep in it when I get tired!” or “I will sleep in my tent!”
+If you have to obtain visas in order to visit the countries you are planning to travel to backpacking, then you must know that visas are not backpacker-friendly.
+The consulate or embassy will insist for you to show proof of accommodation, and they will not accept reasoning as “I will rent a car, and sleep in it when I get tired!” or “I will sleep in my tent!”